Is Bio-K+ A Yogurt?

 Eating yogurt can definitely be a part of your healthy diet.
 But ultimately it is not the same as consuming a probiotic.
 If you are looking to maintain your immune system and digestive health, support chronic digestive issues, or restore balance to your gut after a round of antibiotics, illness, or an acute digestive flare-up, you need the assurance that comes with a research-proven probiotic.

 Every bottle of drinkable Bio-K+ has proven track record to improve the health of your microbiome.
 We have done the research, not just on each of our unique bacteria strains, but on the finished product, so we know that the bacteria are working synergistically together and can survive the harsh conditions of your digestive tract.
 We also guarantee 50 billion bacteria to the time of expiry (not manufacture) so you can feel confident in the dose of probiotics you are getting with every sip.
+We even offer vegan probiotics so that everyone can enjoy the benefits of good bacteria.

 If you’re looking to stock up on Bio-K+, head to our store locator.
 For more information on Bio-K+, probiotics and digestive health, contact us, find us on Facebook and Instagram or join our community.